yeastrc/proxl-import-xquest/README.md

-XQuest to ProXL XML Converter
+XQuest to Proxl XML Converter
 =====================================================

-Use this program to convert the results of a XQuest cross-linking analysis to ProXL XML suitable for import into the ProXL web application.
+Use this program to convert the results of a XQuest cross-linking analysis to Proxl XML suitable for import into the proxl web application.

 How To Run
 -------------